Hildesheim Cathedral: Interior decoration, art, and treasures

-During the 2010–2014 renovations, many religious items from the cathedral were displayed at the Metropolitan Museum of Art in New York, until 5 January 2014.
+During the 2010–2014 renovations, many religious items from the cathedral were displayed at the Metropolitan Museum of Art in New York City, until 5 January 2014.

 Organs

 The history of the organ at Hildesheim Cathedral dates back to the fourteenth century.
 In 1378, there was an organ in the north aisle, above the chapel of the Three Kings.
 This instrument was relocated to the Godehard choir during the fifteenth century and eventually sold in 1713.

 The first large organ was built by Conrad Abtt (Minden) c.
 1616/17.
 The instrument had 31 stops on two manuals and pedal.
 During the 17th and 18th century, the instrument was rebuilt and expanded.
 In 1909, Furtwängler & Hammer (Hannover) built a new organ with 54 stops (three manuals and pedal), re-using the organ case from 1617.
 On March 22, 1945, the organ was destroyed during an air raid.

 Organ 1960–2010

 In 1960, Franz Breil (Dorsten) built a new organ with 52 stops on four manuals and pedal.
 In 1989, it was partially rebuilt and expanded to 66 stops by Klais (Bonn).